 Knowledge of the Bible and the personal and professional application of Christian principles are some of the most critical aspects of the development of Christian character.
-Every graduate and professional program requires a Christ-focused ethics course.
-This varies by program.
-Please consult with the program policy for more information.
+Every graduate and professional program requires consult with the program policy for more information.